Deströyer 666

-Deströyer 666 is an Australian extreme metal band formed in 1994 by vocalist and guitarist K. K. Warslut.
-The group originated in Melbourne, Australia and by 2001 had relocated to Europe.
+Deströyer 666 is an Australian black/thrash metal band formed in 1994 by vocalist and guitarist K. K. Warslut.
+The group originated in Melbourne and by 2001 had relocated to Europe.
+They have released six studio albums.
+Deströyer 666's lyrical themes deal with blasphemy, nihilism, Nietzsche and warlike subjects.

 History

 K. K. Warslut formed Deströyer 666 following his departure from the black metal band Bestial Warlust.
-Initially the project was a solo venture but eventually a black-death-thrash metal band was formed in 1994 in Melbourne.
-The group's debut EP, Violence is the Prince of this World featured Warslut on guitar, bass and vocals, with Matt Skitz (aka Matt Sanders) from Damaged and Criss Volcano from Abominator on drums.
+Initially, the project was a solo venture but eventually a black-death-thrash metal band was formed in 1994 in Melbourne.
+The group's debut EP, Violence is the Prince of this World, featured Warslut on guitar, bass and vocals, with Matt Skitz (aka Matt Sanders) from Damaged and Criss Volcano from Abominator on drums.
 The song "The Eternal Glory of War" was later re-recorded for their 2000 album Phoenix Rising.

-Following their debut release, Deströyer 666 had a line-up of Warslut; bassist Bullet Eater (aka Phil Gresik, ex-Bestial Warlust, Hobbs' Angel of Death, Mass Confusion); Gospel of the Horns' drummer Howitzer; and guitarist Shrapnel.
+Following their debut release, Deströyer 666 had a line-up of Warslut, bassist Bullet Eater (aka Phil Gresik, ex-Bestial Warlust, Hobbs' Angel of Death, Mass Confusion), Gospel of the Horns' drummer Howitzer, and guitarist Shrapnel.
 They recorded the group's first studio album, Unchain the Wolves (1997).
-Soon after Howitzer was replaced by Deceiver and during 1999 Deströyer 666 recorded Phoenix Rising, though it was not released until more than a year later.
-K.K.
-Warslut also joined neo-Nazi metal musician Scott McGuinness, of Fortress fame, in the band Raven's Wing, which released one album, Through the Looking Glass, in 1997.
+Soon after, Howitzer was replaced by Deceiver and during 1999 the band recorded Phoenix Rising, though it was not released until more than a year later.
+K. K. Warslut also joined neo-Nazi metal musicians Scott McGuinness of Fortress and Nigel Brown of No Remorse to form the band Raven's Wing, which released one album, Through the Looking Glass, in 1997.

 During 2000, Deströyer 666 toured Europe extensively.
 Dutch drummer Erich de Windt of Sinister and Prostitute Disfigurement joined the band after the recording of the EP King of Kings.
 Gresik left to be replaced by Simon Berserker.
 Phoenix Rising was released by Season of Mist in November.
 De Windt was replaced by German drummer Mersus in 2001 and Deströyer 666 toured through Europe again with Immolation and Deranged, after which the band left Australia to relocate to Europe.
 Warslut settled in Eindhoven in the Netherlands and Shrapnel began living in London.